top of page

 M74 motorway - Aerial photo looking south from Raith (Sept 2020).

 Between Junction 6 and Draffan, the motorway becomes rural in nature, narrowing to two lanes with hard shoulders in each direction.
-This too was part of the Hamilton Bypass project, and was completed in December 1966, the first section of M74 to open.
+This too was part of the Hamilton Bypass project, and was completed in December 1966.
 Junction 6 remains one of Scotland’s largest motorway junctions, allowing for free-flow movements in all directions.
 It was designed to accommodate anticipated growth in traffic from the large burghs of Hamilton and Motherwell.
 Given its proximity to the rivers Clyde and Avon, the junction has been designed to remain free of flooding.
 Junction 7 (Larkhall) has north facing slip roads only, whilst Junction 8 (Canderside) allows for full motorway access.
-Traffic has increased steadily on this section in recent years, with peak time congestion experienced on a regular basis.
+Traffic has increased steadily on this section in recent years, with peak time congestion present on a regular basis.

 South of Junction 8 the motorway splits briefly, passing a woodland area at Candermoss.
 From Draffan the road continues as dual two lane motorway with hard shoulders.
 The section from here, past Junction 9 (Blackwood) to J12 (Millbank) was completed between October 1986 and November 1987, the first southern extensions of the route to be constructed.
 An offline corridor was chosen for this section, leaving the A74 as a parallel distributor for local traffic.
 Limited access is provided at Junction 9 (southbound offslip only), Junction 10 (Lesmahagow) and Junction 11 (Douglas).
 The project was completed shortly before the Scottish Office announced that further southern extensions would be constructed with three lanes and a hard shoulder in each direction.